Southern-Convergence/sms-backend/Guide.md

 ~ Create services within a single file, complete with validation, event-handler and controllers! available in both REST and WS protocols.
 * MailMan: A nifty utility class for sending templated emails!
 * Setup-Stages: A better way of writing setup scripts.
-* Spaces and GSuite Support: Convenient way of accessing third-party SSaS.
+* Spaces and GSuite Support: Convenient way of accessing third-party SaaS.

 *Note: Each facility has a pre-defined convention already in place, follow it or else!*